|Metro Map of Delhi-NCR, Showing the Complete Metro network of Delhi, Gurugram, Noida, Greater Noida, Ghaziabad and Faridabad.|

 Line 7: Airport Express - Dwarka Sector 21 (Orange Line)

-The Delhi Airport Metro Express line runs from the New Delhi metro station to the Dwarka Sector 21 metro station, linking the Indira Gandhi International Airport in between.
-The New Delhi - IGI Airport (T-3) - Dwarka Sector-21 route was opened for public on 23 February 2011.
+The Delhi Airport Metro Express line runs from the New Delhi Metro Station to the Dwarka Sector 21 Metro Station, linking the Indira Gandhi International Airport in between.
+The New Delhi - IGI Airport (T-3) - Dwarka Sector-21 route was opened to public on 23 February 2011.
 The total length of this line is 22.7 km.
 The service was suspended from 7 July 2012 to 22 January 2013 due to some technical problems.
-It has now been reopened; however, the metro speed has been cut down to 50 km/hr.
+It has now been reopened; and, the metro speed is 132 km/hr.

 Stations Covered in Line 7: